TsutsuiKazushi/collaborative-hunting/README.md

 ## Setup
-- This repository is tested with python 3.6 and 3.7
+- This repository was tested with python 3.6 and 3.7
 - To set up the environment, please run the following command: <br>
 ```pip install -r requirements.txt```